Persie0/Fronius-Solar-Monitor/Readme.md

 > **Note:** If you need to modify the autostart behavior, you can edit `/var/lib/dietpi/dietpi-autostart/custom.sh` directly.

 ---
+To update to latest versions
+go to
+     ```bash
+     cd Fronius-Solar-Monitor
+     ```

+     run git fetch and git merge origin/main

+you dont need to resetup everything

+---

 ## 📡 Data Monitoring & API